Knowledge Bank 2.0

 About the Knowledge Bank

-It brings together knowledge and experiences from previous activities.
-The knowledge bank is divided into ten sections and is based on the seven grounds of discrimination and the three relevant areas "Measuring diversity", "Inclusive leadership" and "Inclusive recruitment".
-The activities can occur under several grounds of discrimination/sections.
+Here we gather knowledge and experiences from previous activities.
+The knowledge bank is divided into ten sections and is based on the seven grounds of discrimination and the three relevant areas ”Measuring diversity”, ”Inclusive leadership” and ”Inclusive recruitment”.
+The activities can occur under several discrimination grounds/sections.

 Ethnicity